poycham/katcher/README.md

 # Katcher
-A PHP video downloader for [katch.me](https://katch.me/) which converts .ts file parts to a single .mp4 video
+A video downloader for [katch.me](https://katch.me/) which converts .ts file parts to a single .mp4 video

 ## Requirements
 * PHP 5.6+